-As Sandler-Phillips’ 61st birthday was approaching on April 5 last year, the death toll from COVID-19 in New York was quickly rising.
+As Sandler-Phillips’ birthday was approaching last spring, the death toll from COVID-19 in New York was quickly rising.

 That’s when Sandler-Phillips, a rabbi based in Brooklyn and a member of the Park Slope Jewish Center, decided to start keeping vigil.

 “I saw that as so many people were dying in New York City, that I was most likely to be reaching my birthday alive and safe and healthy,” she said.

 So in April — as she turned 61 — she sat down for an hour to commemorate the lives lost to this new virus.

 It became a nightly routine for her.
 Shortly after, she began recruiting others to join as well.